 Editor's note: Jan Schrock is a former Heifer director of church and community relations who is now retired and serving as an area volunteer coordinator in Maine.
 Jan is the daughter of Dan West, Heifer’s founder.
-On June 13, Jan spend the day visiting the Seeds of Change project in the Arkansas Delta with Heifer supporters Jill Bloom, wife of Heifer CFO Bob Bloom; Becke Corkern; Ron Sherck; Senchel Matthews, Arkansas project manager for Heifer USA; and Perry Jones, Heifer USA country director.
+On June 13, Jan spend the day visiting domestic projects in the Arkansas Delta with Heifer supporters Jill Bloom, wife of Heifer CFO Bob Bloom; Becke Corkern; Ron Sherck; Senchel Matthews, Arkansas project manager for Heifer USA; and Perry Jones, Heifer USA country director.
 Following is Jan’s report on the visit.
 Photos by Becke Corkern, former Heifer study tour coordinator and Heifer Ranch volunteer.

-Six of us spent a day visiting the Seeds of Change project, Heifer USA’s new project, in the Arkansas Delta.
+Six of us spent a day visiting Heifer's domestic project in the Arkansas Delta.
 We were privileged to have Perry Jones, Heifer’s USA country director, as our guide and driver.
 Before our journey, we gathered for breakfast at The Root Café in Little Rock.
 The food was delicious, the café inspiring.
 All of their food is grown and purchased within a 50-mile range of Little Rock.
 It’s exciting to experience locally grown food as a part of the growing “Grow Local” movement!
 I noticed a map of Arkansas with pins indicating farms and gardens that grow and sell produce to the café.

 As we drove east on Route 70, Perry explained the goals of Heifer’s work in the coming five years: to create community food enterprises for healthy, local, organic food and to create jobs in communities linking small-scale farmers to larger and diverse markets.
 The work in Arkansas is carried out in communities in five counties.